GleemingKnight/Slime/README.md

 Yes!
 We need to perform extensive testing before this project becomes stable.
 Please, feel free to fix bugs, add documentation, tests...

-Note you will need to compile the Spigot 1.8.8 server via [BuildTools](https://www.spigotmc.org/wiki/buildtools/) to get a copy of the `spigot` dependency.
+Note you will need to manually run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) to install Spigot 1.8.8 locally.

 ## License